mynameisming/about/README.md

 My calendar might look full, but if you need to talk to me, crash my calendar and I will try and make time for you.
 I do reserve time on the calendar for “thinking and creating.”

 ## My random facts:
 I was born in a cold desert in China and 20 years later I was attacked by a bear in Colorado.
-I have trained in martial arts with a high level of discplin, over a very long period of time.
+I have trained in martial arts with a high level of discipline, over a very long period of time.
 But that's not why I live to tell the tale.

 ---